USGS-R/RSurvey/README.md

 ## Overview

 The [R](http://www.r-project.org/) package **RSurvey** is a processing program for spatially distributed data.
-**RSurvey** features graphing, data management, query building, and polygon clipping tools.
+**RSurvey** features graphing, data management, and query building tools.
 A graphical user interface (GUI) is provided and requires R operate as an SDI application, using multiple top-level windows for the console, graphics, and pager.
 Immediate goals for software development include: